hollorol/AgroMo/README.md

 ![alt text](plotgui.png "AgroMo Plot")
 - [ ] Select a maximum of 5 simulation results from the left side list by clicking the items.
 Clicking again deselects the item.
+- [ ] Observed data could be added to the plots by selecting the